Mount Evans

 It was a beautiful morning and just a little cool.
 A great day for riding.
 The temperature was maybe around 60°.
 I wore a long-sleeve Under Armour base layer (cold) then my Mt Washington/Newton’s Revenge jersey.
 Bike shorts.

 We had to agree on terms for the bike.
 A decent time to the summit, according to Bicycling magazine was 3.5 hours.
-Of course there’s the ride back too.
-The salesman at the shop looked at me and said “you look like you’re in good shape so you should be able to do it in decent time.
+Of course, there’s the ride back too.
+The salesman at the shop looked at me and said “You look like you’re in good shape so you should be able to do it in a decent time.
 I’ll put you down for five hours and call it four.”

 As soon as I left Idaho Springs I crossed I-70 and immediately began climbing.
 I saw a sign for Mt Evans Fee Area – 14 Miles and hoped that it was 14 miles to the top of Mt.
 Evans.
 I pictured a plateau and even thought that perhaps the road continued down the other side.
 I was so ignorant.